anttonalberdi/bamse/README.md

 - 2-Filtered/RUN2/SAMPLEB_1.fastq
 - 2-Filtered/RUN2/SAMPLEB_2.fastq

+#### DADA2 folder
+The DADA2 step is split in two parts.
+In the initial part error correction and ASV generation is carried out, and the resulting data are stored as *.rds (Rdata) files.
+BAMSE will generate one *.rds file per run, as specified in the input file.
+In the second step, chimeras will be filtered before annotating the taxonomy.
+This second step will create three files containing, the ASV sequences (ASVs.fasta), taxonomy annotations (ASV_taxa.txt) and the ASV:sample table (ASV_counts.csv).

 - 3-DADA2
 - 3-DADA2/RUN1.rds
 - 3-DADA2/RUN2.rds
 - 3-DADA2/ASV_counts.csv
 - 3-DADA2/ASV_taxa.txt
 - 3-DADA2/ASVs.fasta

+#### Taxonomy filter folder
+The "raw" DADA2 output stored in the previous folder will be filtered to only retain ASVs with meaningful taxonomy.
+These include ASVs with a taxonomic annotation at least at the Phylum level.
+The taxonomy filter folder contains the sequences (ASVs.filt.fasta) and taxonomic annotations (ASVs.filt.txt) of the removed ASVs.
+The ASVs with correct annotations are stored in the main project directory.

 - 4-Taxonomyfilter
 - 4-Taxonomyfilter/ASVs.filt.fasta